greenGecko12/Todo-List-Mobile-App/README.md

 # Todo-List-Mobile-App

-Made with React Native with Expo to speed up testing.
+This is a simple app made with React Native with Expo to speed up testing.

 The project can be run using either "npm start" or "expo start".